themez/themez.github.io/_posts/2013-05-15-requirejs-adoption.md

 Now we've decided, in short term, to use requirejs in development, and implement our own AMD module loader in release, which we have full control.

-This is a fail case of adapting requirejs, I try to mix requirejs convention code and synchronous code together, it just won't work, I've underestimate the impact.
+This is a fail case of adopting requirejs, I try to mix requirejs convention code and synchronous code together, it just won't work, I've underestimate the impact.